aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ```
 kubectl exec -it cassandra-0 -- nodetool getendpoints awsdemo awsregions eu-south-1**_
 ```
-You will see a list of the Cassandra nodes:
+You will see the list of the Cassandra nodes:

 ![Alt text](/images/3-Cassandraips.png "3-Cassandraips")

-Now we will simulate a failure for one AZ (by taking down the related Kubernetes node) and see how the setup behaves.
+Now we will simulate a failure for one AZ (by taking down the related Kubernetes container host node) and see how the setup behaves.
 Let’s cordon ([https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/)) the node where pod cassandra-0 is executing:
 ```
 NODE=`kubectl get pods cassandra-0 -o json | jq -r .spec.nodeName`